Author: Melissa Maypole

 Number of Online Program Options: 16

-In addition to offering some of the best academic options for working moms, Kent State supports busy moms and single parents through its Literacy and Independence for Family Education (LIFE) program.
-Available in collaboration with the Center for Adult and Veteran Services, LIFE helps single moms find housing and childcare so they can attend classes and study.
+In addition to offering some of the best academic options for working moms.
+Kent State has a Literacy and Independence for Family Education program.
+It supports busy moms and single parents.
+Together with the Center for Adult and Veteran Services, LIFE helps single moms find housing and childcare.
+It enables them to attend classes and study.
 The program also sponsors a scholarship initiative for single parents.
-Students enrolled in the program also have access to educational workshops and resources for parenting.
-Single moms will find a host of convenient online degree programs at Kent State, including bachelor’s degree programs such as:
+Students also have access to educational workshops and resources for parenting.
+Single moms will find a host of convenient online degree programs at Kent State.
+Kent state offers bachelor’s degree programs such as: